vsavram/CS205-Project/index.md

 * argparse
 * numba

-Numba preprocessing can be run using the following command where --raw_data_path specifies the path to the raw cells by genes expression matrix, --metadata_path specifies the path to the metadata file containing cell-specific metadata, and --gene_length_path specifies the path to the file containing the gene lengths.
+Numba preprocessing can be run using the following command where `--`raw_data_path specifies the path to the raw cells by genes expression matrix, `--`metadata_path specifies the path to the metadata file containing cell-specific metadata, and `--`gene_length_path specifies the path to the file containing the gene lengths.
-> $ ./preprocessing_numba.py  \-\-raw_data_path  'Data/covid_counts.csv'  \-\-metadata_path  'Data/metadata.csv'  \-\-gene_length_path  'Data/gene_lengths.csv'
+> $ ./preprocessing_numba.py  `--`raw_data_path  'Data/covid_counts.csv'  `--`metadata_path  'Data/metadata.csv'  `--`gene_length_path  'Data/gene_lengths.csv'

 The execution time is printed to the console.